ewilded/psychoPATH/README.md

 ### TODO
 - add more configuration options:
-  - LFI mode
-  - use absolute paths with webroots (no traversal payload involved at all, just like it used to be in the original perl script)
-  - windows backslash \ support
-  - windows drive letters support for absolute webroots
+  - windows different drive letters support for absolute webroots
+  - add windows docroots
-  - windows evasive techniques
+  - windows evasive techniques (the ones mentioned here https://soroush.secproject.com/blog/2014/07/file-upload-and-php-on-iis-wildcards/)
-  - auto append/prepend the evasive payload with arbitrary characters (e.g. space)?? before, between dots, after dots, after slash? (four checkboxes) + list of characters to append, preferably set in ascii-dec/ascii-hex
+  - make the break-up character configurable (it is a fixed space atm) - preferably with a list expressed in ascii-dec/ascii-hex
   - any evasive techniques being a mix of \ and /? e.g. ....\/ -> rm ..\ -> ../
-  - auto append the filename with arbitrary characters (preferably set in ascii-dec/ascii-hex, useful for LFI mode, but could as well be used to bypass extension controls, cause why not)
+  - auto append the filename with arbitrary characters (preferably set in ascii-dec/ascii-hex, useful for LFI mode, but could as well be used to bypass extension controls, cause why not - but we'd rather implement this as another mode, once we're already able to upload legitimate files to the webroot)?
+  - replace the lengthy screenshots with videos presenting different operation modes
 - Nice-to-haves:
 - test on different resolution, make sure the project is easily runnable/importable
 - separate apache-like suffixes from the main list, they are there by default and do not go away once other than all/apache webroot set is picked